worldbank/UCRA/readme.md

 Second, the landslide map's legend needs to be formatted to show 3 significant digits (or more if necessary).
 1. While the toolbox is running, run the 40s notebooks.
 Note that 41_stats_arcpy needs to be run in the ArcGIS Pro project (or another arcpy environment).
-1. Once the toolbox finishes running, run step 9 of 00_setup notebook and run any parts of the 50_share_data notebook as needed, thereby concluding the Python portion of the analysis.
+1. Once the toolbox finishes running, run step 9 of 00_setup notebook and run the "Share maps" and "Share stats" parts of the 50_share_data notebook.
+If the team asks for raw data, then also run the "Share data files" part, though pay attention to data agreements and avoid sharing proprietary data without permission.
+This concludes the Python portion of the analysis.
 1. Create an R project and run each thematic R script as needed.
 Note that for the two flood scripts, `flood_csv_processing.R` needs to be run prior to `flood_calc_and_plot.R`.
 1. Finally, some miscellaneous mapping.